-WHEREAS, we rely on the information provided by our company to evaluate goals and objectives, and we, therefore, have a strong interest in full disclosure of our company’s lobbying to assess whether our company’s lobbying is consistent with its expressed goals and in the best interests of stockholders and long-term value.
+WHEREAS, we believe in full disclosure of McKesson’s direct and indirect lobbying activities and expenditures to assess whether McKesson’s lobbying is consistent with its expressed goals and in the best interests of stockholders.

-RESOLVED, the stockholders of Alliant Techsystems Inc. (“ATK”) request the Board authorize the preparation of a report, updated annually, disclosing:
+RESOLVED, the stockholders of McKesson request the preparation of a report, updated annually, disclosing:

 1. Company policy and procedures governing lobbying, both direct and indirect, and grassroots lobbying communications.

-2. Payments by ATK used for (a) direct or indirect lobbying or (b) grassroots lobbying communications, in each case including the amount of the payment and the recipient.
+3. Payments by McKesson used for (a) direct or indirect lobbying or (b) grassroots lobbying communications, in each case including the amount of the payment and the recipient.

-4. Description of the decision making process and oversight by management and the Board for making payments described in sections 2 and 3 above
+5. Description of the decision making process and oversight by management and the Board for making payments described in section 2 and 3 above.

 Both “direct and indirect lobbying” and “grassroots lobbying communications” include efforts at the local, state and federal levels.

-The report shall be presented to the Audit Committee or other relevant oversight committees of the Board and posted on the company’s website.
+The report shall be presented to the Audit Committee and posted on McKesson’s website.